-Declawing is the procedure of removing a chicken's claws, which prevents them from scratching themselves or other birds, which is a more common problem when animals are when kept in large numbers in close confinement.
+Declawing is the procedure of removing a bird's claws to prevent them from scratching themselves or other birds, which is a more common problem when large numbers of animals are kept in close confinement.

 Detoeing, also known as toe clipping or trimming, is the act of removing the tip of a bird's toe to remove the toenail fully and permanently.
-This practice is most common in turkey producers and is done using a hot blade, surgical scissors, or microwave technology.
+This practice is most common for turkeys, as compared to other poultry, and is done using a hot blade, surgical scissors, or microwave technology.

 Enteric fermentation is the digestive process in ruminant animals, including cattle, sheep, goats, and bison, which produces methane.
-The gas is a byproduct of digestion and is produced by microorganisms breaking down plant material.
+The gas is a byproduct of microorganisms breaking down plant material during digestion.

-"Free-Range" does not have a legally mandated definition but does indicate that laying hens have some access to the outdoors.
-PCC has adopted a definition that is similar to Certified Humane \\xxiv\\ and requires access to an outdoor area for at least 6 hours per day, weather permitting.
+"Free-range" does not have a legally mandated definition but does indicate that laying hens have some access to the outdoors.
+PCC has adopted a definition that is similar to Certified Humane^{xxxvii} and requires access to an outdoor area for at least 6 hours per day, weather permitting.
 The outdoor area could be covered with vegetation where possible; gravel, straw, mulch, or sand are also acceptable materials for ground cover.
 The minimum amount of uncovered outdoor area required per hen is 2 square feet, which is roughly 17 by 17 inches.
-Other definitions of free range may only require outdoor access with no requirements of space or quality of surroundings, or alternatively, offer stronger requirements.\\
+Other definitions of free range may only require outdoor access with no requirements of space or quality of surroundings, or alternatively, offer stronger requirements.^{xxxviii}